Skip to Content

 He also was the first attorney in Florida to utilize 42 USC § 1983, the federal civil rights damage statute, to recover a damage award in excess of Florida’s sovereign immunity limit of $100,000 on behalf of a foster child.
 In the 2002 case, Roe v.
 Florida Department of Children & Family Services, 176 F. Supp.
 2d 1310 (S.D.
 Fla.
 2001), Howard negotiated a landmark $5 million settlement and focused the nation’s attention on the case in an episode of ABC’s 20/20.

 Throughout his career, Howard has been a forceful advocate for change.
 He has argued for systemic reform litigation before many state and national groups, including the U.S. Congress, the National Association of State Mental Health Lawyers, the American Public Welfare Association and many Florida legislative committees.
-In 1996, he was appointed to the Board of Directors of the Youth Law Center, a national children’s advocacy group.
+In 1996, he was appointed to the Board of Directors of the Youth Law Center (YLC), a national children’s advocacy group and in 2024 he was invited to rejoin the YLC Board.
 He has helped organizations develop into a viable entity that assist at-risk youth and teens.

 In 2014, he co-chaired Citizens for Broward’s Children, the political action committee that successfully advocated for the permanent reauthorization in November of the Broward County Children’s Services Council which funds over $60 million dollars a year to protect Broward’s children.
 He also was on the original steering committee that passed this initiative.